Last Updated: September 2021

 If you’re tired of just walking the trails, rent yourself a mountain bike from OTE Sedona.
 I was lucky enough to have a guy guide me my first time out which also meant I got a heads up when I should walk the bike up or down the steeper parts of the trail.
 It was totally out of my comfort zone but it was one of the best things I did in Sedona.
 If you’re heading out on your own, the guys at OTE will give you trail suggestions for every level of experience.

 Honestly, all I really wanted to do in Sedona was get away so it kind of slipped past me that vortexes are a thing.
 But people go to Sedona just to experience a vortex.
-While I didn’t go to exact vortex sites while there, I have no doubt in my mind that the energy of Sedona lifted my spirits.
+The energy of Sedona lifted my spirits.
 I can’t really explain it, but within hours of being there, I was unusually calm.
 I didn’t experience anxiety or jittery feels at all, I was just at peace.
 So I can only imagine how an actual vortex site would leave me.

 I’ve read that you can visit them on your own or with tour guides.
 Sedona is, overall, a very spiritual and balanced destination.
 Vortex visitors will probably be meditating, doing yoga, or other forms of healing.
 Whether or not you think it’s your “thing”, I say give it a try with an open heart and mind.